crmonteiro/academic/content/home/about.en.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Master's degree in Translation and Language Services" institution = "In the European Master's in Translation network — Faculdade de Letras da Universidade do Porto" year = 2014
+  course = "Master's degree in Translation and Language Services" institution = "Part of the European Master's in Translation network — Faculdade de Letras da Universidade do Porto" year = 2014

 [[education.courses]]